Case study exploration guide

 - Identify the issues at stake.

-- List the factors that are relevant to the problem.
+- List factors that are relevant to comprehending, facing and solving the problem.

-- Which ingredients have compounded the problem or have even created it?
+- What ingredients have compounded the problem or perhaps have even created it?

-- Can any negative concerns be reframed positively?
+- Can some of the negative concerns be re-framed positively?

 - Clarify facts as well as feelings.